-Not only can cacao compare in taste, but mounting research shows that it just might be a healthier choice than caffeine-heavy coffee.
-Before we explain why, first you should understand the difference between cacao and chocolate.
+However, not only does cacao compare in taste to coffee, but there is also mounting research that shows it just might be a healthier choice.
+Before we explain why, let’s first look at the difference between cacao and cocoa powder, the primary ingredient in chocolate.

 Cacao Helps You Stay Alert Without Crashing

 While cacao contains little to no caffeine, it has plenty of theobromine, a compound that’s closely related and acts as a gentle stimulant.
 Theobromine can provide a similar feeling of euphoria and contentment, and it gives you a smoother, crash-free boost of energy.
 This means drinking cacao won’t leave you feeling nervous or jittery.